The Send-Off Nobody Was Ready For — Modern Paraphrase | fresh.bible

 But the one who endures to the end will be saved.

 When they persecute you in one town, move to the next.
-I'm telling you — you won't finish going through all the towns of Israel before the comes.
+I'm telling you — you won't finish going through all the towns of Israel before the Son of Man comes.

-A isn't above his teacher.
+A disciple isn't above his teacher.
 A servant isn't above his master.
-It's enough for the to become like his teacher, and the servant like his master.
-If they called the head of the house — imagine what they'll call the rest of the household."
+It's enough for the disciple to become like his teacher, and the servant like his master.
+If they called the head of the house Beelzebul — imagine what they'll call the rest of the household."

 Let that land.
 He was telling them that following him would fracture some of their closest relationships.
 Not might.
 Would.
 And his reasoning wasn't "it'll be worth it someday" — it was "if they treated me this way, why would you expect different?"
 That's not cruelty.
 That's honesty.
 He respected them enough to tell them the full cost before they paid it.